diku-dk/futhark-book/language.rst

 runtime, and the program will terminate abnormally if an invalid access is attempted.

-Whitespace is used to disambiguate indexing from application to array literals.
+White space is used to disambiguate indexing from application to array literals.
 For example, the expression ``a b [i]`` means “apply the function ``a`` to the arguments ``b`` and ``[i]``”, while ``a b[i]`` means “apply the function ``a`` to the argument ``b[i]``”.